ko4iyy/check-connect/README.md

 Note that one more manual change is needed to /etc/asterisk/rpt.conf:

-	Find the line "startup_macro = *73"
+	Find the line "startup_macro = *7"

 	Add a line below it so it reads "startup_macro = *73XXXXX" [no quotes] and where XXXX is the remote node you are connecting to that you configured in step 2 of the installation program.
+The '3' means to create a permanent link.